Home » Gift Guide » Cultures & Lifestyle » Jesus » Early Christian Symbols: History, Meaning, and Usage Today

 While most Christian denominations embrace the use of images and early Christian symbols, a few Christian sects practice Aniconism, which involves avoiding or prohibiting images of any kind.
 This includes early Judeo-Christian sects and some modern groups like the Baptists, who may be reluctant to use images in their iconography due to the Ten Commandments’ prohibition against idolatry.

-Flag Etiquette: How To Display Christian Flag And American Flag
+Flag Etiquette: How to Display the Christian Flag and American Flag

 Key Early Christian Symbols and Their Meanings